 Investment casting is a process where wax patterns (assembled into trees) are used to form ceramic shells.
 The shells are filled with molten alloy material, and solidified to form a casting.
 The resulting cast component is then machined to meet the customer's requirements.

-- Nearly any shape can be made by investment casting - no matter how complex.
+- Nearly any shape can be made by investment casting.

 - Complex assemblies can be cast as a unit.

 - Holes, slots, bevels, serrations, thin sections, knife edges and other configurations can be produced.

 - Cast components can be further refined by our in-house machining service.